Before applying for grants, consider the following recommendations in order to write the best possible grant

 How can we make our application stand out?¶

 In your application, be sure to emphasize how your group's program or event promotes student development, enhances diversity, and/or benefits the campus community.
 This is the key criteria that the grant committee is looking for.
-Additionally, make sure your application explains your event in clear and concise detail and contains a complete and detailed budget.
+Additionally, make sure your application explains your event in clear and concise detail and contains documentation for the estimated cost of each expenditure.

 How much detail should our application include?¶

 Assume that the people reading your application have no prior knowledge about your group, program or event.
 The more detail your application provides, the easier it is for the committee to understand the value of your event.
 Word count recommendations are provided for most of the written responses, so use these guidelines to keep your response concise.

 How much detail should our financial section include?¶

-Your budget should be as specific and accurate as possible.
-Groups are encouraged to contact vendors for quotes prior to applying for grants so that the committee can see that your budget is complete and that your expected income and expenses match.
-Feel free to add additional tabs to the budget template to break down line items further.
-Additionally, make sure that the information in the budget reflects the information in the application.
+The financial section of your application should be as specific and accurate as possible.
+Groups are encouraged to contact vendors for quotes prior to applying for grants.
+Additionally, make sure that the information in the financial section reflects the information found elsewhere in the application.

 What types of supplies can SUA grants fund?¶

-Supplies that are specific to the event (i.e. rental, food, honorariums, etc.) are considered programming expenses and can be funded by SUA grants.
+Supplies that are specific to the event (i.e. equipment rental, food, honorariums, etc.) are considered programming expenses and can be funded by SUA grants.
 Supplies that are intended for group use beyond the event (i.e. computers, audio equipment, uniforms/apparel, etc.) are considered operational and are not eligible for funding.

 Can SUA grants fund our student group meeting expenses?¶